-Craft is prominent in Oklahoma, and we strive to educated and develop unique connections with our community by drawing attention to contemporary pieces found in our home state and from around the world.
+Craft is prominent in Oklahoma, and we strive to educate and develop unique connections with our community by drawing attention to contemporary pieces found in our home state and from around the world.

-Our vision is a community where world class craft and design exhibition programming inspires and educates audiences of all ages; where Oklahoma’s cultural traditions flourish and local artists thrive.
+Our vision is a community where world class craft and design inspire and educate audiences of all ages, where diverse cultural traditions flourish, and local artists thrive.

 Hours of Operation

 First Friday Art Crawl: 6-9 PM

 108|Contemporary is located at 108 East Reconciliation Way, Tulsa, OK 74103.

 108|Contemporary is a proud member of Arts Alliance Tulsa